ZhijianZhou01/metav/README.md

 ![https://github.com/ZhijianZhou01/nextvirus/blob/main/figure/contigs_symmary.png](https://github.com/ZhijianZhou01/nextvirus/blob/main/figure/contigs_symmary.png)

 ## 8. Apply
 The two sub-pipelines (the prototype of nextvirus) are used as the first recognition in our viral detection.
 In order to reduce false positives and false negatives, in the last three years, we continuously optimize the architecture of nextvirus based on subsequent PCR amplification.

-In our work, nextvirus facilitated fast discovery of viruses and save a lot of time, and some findings have already been published.
+In our work, nextvirus facilitated fast discovery of viruses and save a lot of time.

 ## 9. Bug report
 nextvirus was test on Ubuntu 16.04 and Ubuntu 20.02, which can work well.
 If you run into a problem or find a bug, please contact us.